-splot has a similar syntax but does not support bins and supports only a few smooth options.
+splot has a similar syntax but supports only some of the filter and smoothing options.

 The noautoscale keyword means that the points making up this plot will be ignored when automatically determining axis range limits.

 TEXT DATA FILES:

 Each non-empty line in a data file describes one data point, except that records beginning with # will be treated as comments and ignored.